 Caledonia Mining Corporation Plc: Updated Mineral Resources and Technical Report for Maligreen

-/EIN News/ -- ST HELIER, Jersey, Nov.
-07, 2022 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc (“Caledonia” or the “Company”) (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) is pleased to announce an update to the NI 43-101 compliant Mineral Resources statement at the Company’s 100% owned Maligreen project in the Zimbabwe Midlands (“Maligreen”) and the publishing of an updated technical report with an effective date of September 30, 2022 (the “2022 Technical Report”)1.
+ST HELIER, Jersey, Nov.
+07, 2022 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") CMCLCMCLCMCL)) is pleased to announce an update to the NI 43-101 compliant Mineral Resources statement at the Company's 100% owned Maligreen project in the Zimbabwe Midlands ("Maligreen") and the publishing of an updated technical report with an effective date of September 30, 2022 (the "2022 Technical Report")1.
 The 2022 Technical Report replaces the previous technical report filed on SEDAR in November 2021 as the current technical report for the Maligreen project.
 Since Caledonia acquired the Maligreen claims in November 2021 it has been focused on reviewing the geological work conducted at the property with a view to upgrading the Mineral Resources in 2022.

 Highlights